Lisa Rivero, Indexer

-A full-time back-of-the-book indexer with over 20 years of experience, I have indexed hundreds of books on a wide variety of topics (see selected titles from the past five years).
-I am a member of the American Society for Indexing and always look forward to working on each title with the goal of creating the most effective and reader-friendly index possible, delivered on time and with careful attention to detail.
+A full-time back-of-the-book indexer with over 20 years of experience, I have indexed hundreds of books on a wide variety of topics (see selected titles from the past five years) and always look forward to working on each title with the goal of creating the most effective and reader-friendly index possible, delivered on time and with careful attention to detail.
 Email to request more information for your particular project.

 What books have you indexed?